-Whether waning testicular function contributes to such symptoms as fatigue, weakness, depression or impotence often remains uncertain.
+Whether decreasing testicular function contributes to such symptoms as fatigue, weakness, depression or impotence often remains uncertain.

 Can "male menopause" be treated?

-If testosterone levels are low, hormone replacement therapy may help relieve symptoms, such as the loss of interest in sex, depression and fatigue.
-However, replacing male hormones can worsen prostate cancer and, perhaps, atherosclerosis (hardening of the arteries).
+If testosterone levels are low, hormone replacement therapy may help relieve symptoms, such as the loss of interest in sex, depression, and fatigue.
+However, replacing male hormones can make prostate cancer worse, and may make atherosclerosis (hardening of the arteries) worse, also.

 A man should receive a complete physical examination and laboratory tests should be performed starting hormone replacement therapy.
 How many middle-aged men will benefit from such therapy remains an open question.

 © Copyright 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.